 There are several different types of debris in space, including natural meteoroids and orbital debris (anything sent to space by humans).

 The unusual environment of space means that debris does not break down the same way it would on Earth.
 Estimates suggest that there are more than 100 million pieces of space junk.
-While much of these pieces are quite small, the Space Surveillance Network is currently tracking nearly 40,000 objects larger than a softball.
+While much of these pieces are quite small, the Space Surveillance Network is currently tracking nearly 40,000 objects that are larger than a softball.

 Regardless of its size, space debris is traveling at approximately 17,500 miles per hour, which makes potential collisions very dangerous.